remirth/xlsx-wasm-parser/README.md

 });
 ```

-To use the validation feature, import the `getParsedRowsWithZodSchema` function from the `validation` entry point.
+To use the validation feature, import the `getParsedRowsWithZodSchema` function from the `validation` entry-point.

 #### With Zod Validation